earthly/earthly/docs/alt-installation/alt-installation.md

 # Alternative Installation

 This page outlines alternative installation instructions for the `earthly` build tool.
-The main instructions that most users need are available on the [installation instructions page](https://earthly.dev/get-earthly).
+The main instructions that most users need are available in [Earthly Cloud](https://cloud.earthly.dev/login), or on the [installation instructions page](https://earthly.dev/get-earthly).

 ## Prerequisites